 We do not plan to make any major changes to our entry requirements as a result of these reforms.
 However, we will monitor the performance of students as the reforms proceed and where necessary will respond to developing trends.

-We strongly recommend that schools and colleges use the reference as part of the UCAS application to provide a clear explanation of any restrictions or difficulties an applicant may have faced in terms of subject availability, along with an explanation of the styles of qualifications that have been taken.
+We strongly recommend that schools and Universities use the reference as part of the UCAS application to provide a clear explanation of any restrictions or difficulties an applicant may have faced in terms of subject availability, along with an explanation of the styles of qualifications that have been taken.